aseriousbiz/abbot-docs/src/guides/ui-elements/index.md

 Abbot supports a limited set of UI elements that can be leveraged in a skill.
 Discord doesn't support UI elements yet, so these elements only work in Slack and Teams.
 We may have a workaround for that in the future, but for now, this is the way it is.

-Over time, Abbot will add support for more and more elements.
+Over time, Abbot will add support for more elements.

 ## Buttons